sharmasourabh/redwood-blog/README.md

 - `yarn rw storybook`
   - Start up the Storybook server at 7910
+  - Similar to `mockGraphQLQuery()` and `mockGraphQLMutation()`, `mockCurrentUser()` is a global available in Storybook automatically, no need to import.

 - `yarn rw test`
   - Executes the unit tests
   - `yarn rw test --coverage --coverageReporters=html`  for coverage and html report

 - `yarn rw console`
-  - Redwood Console.
+  - Or `yarn rw c` Redwood Console.
 Standard Node console but with most of Redwood's internals already imported and ready to go!
 Most importantly, that includes the database

 # README